Goldman Sachs Group Analysts Give Deutsche Bank (FRA:DBK) a €8.40 Price Target

-Goldman Sachs Group set a €8.40 ($9.77) price target on Deutsche Bank (FRA:DBK) in a research report released on Tuesday, Borsen Zeitung reports.
-The firm currently has a neutral rating on the stock.
+Goldman Sachs Group set a €8.40 ($9.77) target price on Deutsche Bank (FRA:DBK) in a research note issued to investors on Monday morning, Borsen Zeitung reports.
+The brokerage currently has a neutral rating on the stock.

-A number of other equities research analysts have also recently weighed in on DBK.
-Kepler Capital Markets set a €6.50 ($7.56) price objective on Deutsche Bank and gave the company a sell rating in a research note on Monday, March 11th.
-UBS Group set a €7.80 ($9.07) price objective on Deutsche Bank and gave the company a neutral rating in a research note on Monday, March 11th.
-JPMorgan Chase & Co. set a €8.00 ($9.30) price objective on Deutsche Bank and gave the company a neutral rating in a research note on Thursday, March 14th.
-Independent Research set a €7.00 ($8.14) price objective on Deutsche Bank and gave the company a sell rating in a research note on Monday, March 18th.
-Finally, Nord/LB set a €7.00 ($8.14) price target on Deutsche Bank and gave the stock a sell rating in a research note on Monday, March 18th.
-Nine research analysts have rated the stock with a sell rating and ten have issued a hold rating to the stock.
-The stock currently has an average rating of Hold and a consensus price target of €7.29 ($8.48).
+Several other equities analysts have also commented on the stock.
+Royal Bank of Canada reissued a buy rating on shares of OceanaGold in a report on Friday, July 5th.
+Credit Suisse Group reissued a sell rating and issued a $6.00 target price on shares of Deutsche Bank in a report on Monday, July 1st.
+Kepler Capital Markets reissued a hold rating on shares of Continental in a report on Friday, June 28th.
+Bank of America set a $221.00 target price on shares of Constellation Brands and gave the company a buy rating in a report on Monday, July 1st.
+Finally, HSBC decreased their price target on shares of Canada Goose from C$62.00 to C$55.00 and set a buy rating on the stock in a report on Monday, June 3rd.
+Nine investment analysts have rated the stock with a sell rating and ten have assigned a hold rating to the company.
+The stock has an average rating of Hold and a consensus target price of €7.25 ($8.43).

 Deutsche Bank Aktiengesellschaft provides investment, financial, and related products and services to private individuals, corporate entities, and institutional clients worldwide.
 It operates through three segments: Corporate & Investment Bank (CIB), Private & Commercial Bank (PCB), and Asset Management.